Twin brothers accused in shooting of 2 migrants in Hudspeth County released from custody - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — The El Paso Independent School District celebrated the completion of Captain Gabriel L. Navarrete Middle School during a ceremony on Thursday.
 The school opened its doors to more than 900 students in Aug.
 The school comes together as a consolidation of the former Armendariz...

-El Paso student says lost SAT answers prevents him from applying to college early
+El Paso student says he's unable to apply to college early because SAT answers were lost

 Comments / 0